The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Method: The Vision Wormhole

 \subsection{Aligning Codecs Across Agents via an Affine Map in Universal Space}

 Training the codec independently for each agent yields universal tokens $U_i$ that live in a shared \emph{dimension} $D$ but not necessarily a shared \emph{coordinate system}.
 To enable communication among $N$ heterogeneous agents without training $O(N^2)$ pairwise translators, we adopt a hub-and-spoke design: each agent learns an affine map to and from a \emph{reference} universal space $\mathcal{U}$.
-Additional motivation and closed-form fitting details are provided in Appendix~\ref{app:details_alignment} and Appendix~\ref{app:details_ridge}.
+Additional motivation and the closed-form ridge-fitting derivation are provided in Appendix~\ref{app:details_alignment}.